browserify-rails/browserify-rails/README.md

 for this may go away if we cannot fix the issue(s) with source maps being invalid.

+## Troubleshooting

+### Clear the asset pipeline cache

+The Rails asset pipeline caches some files in the `tmp` directory off of Rails root.
+It can happen that sometimes the cache does not get invalidated correctly.
+You can manually clear the cache in at least two ways:

+1. `rake tmp:cache:clear`
+2. `rm -rf ./tmp` (when in the root directory of the Rails project)

+The second method is definitely brute force but if you experience issues, it is definitely worth trying before spending too much time debugging why something that is browserified appears to not match the sources files.

 ## Contributing

 Pull requests appreciated.
 Pull requests will not be rejected based on